jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 #What will you need?

 --------------------------------------------------------------------------------
+This lab is meant to be both training and a reference.

 1. In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.